 Isaac and Miria are awesome.
 I usually hate characters meant to be comic relief, but they are hilarious and I adored every second of their screen time.
 Their shtick never got old, they never resorted to dumb cliché jokes – they were just awesome.

 Jacuzzi has the best name ever.
 Jacuzzi Splot has the worst last name ever.
 He also was the breakout character for me because he was really grating on my nerves in the first handful of episodes since all he seemed to do was worry, cry and panic about everything.
-However, as we learned of his backstory and as the episodes go by, we learn that he’s incredibly brave and one of the sweetest guys ever.
+However, as we’re shown his backstory and as the episodes go by, we learn that he’s incredibly brave and one of the sweetest guys ever.
 When you learn why he got his famous sword tattoo, you’re going to smile.
 You’re going to go ‘awwwww.’
 You may even cry.
 This is normal.
 Simply cuddle the nearest cute animal, preferably one that does not have rabies, and enjoy it.

 Baccano! definitely tries to do something different than most other anime.
 Not many anime take place in 1930s New York.
 Immortality’s not a new thing, but the way they handle it is pretty unique.
 And the relationships to all of the immortals both old and new are really interesting.